Supreme Court upholds stay of execution for Florida man

 In July 1977, he fatally shot six people execution-style during a drug-related home robbery in a northern Miami suburb.
 Six months later, he killed two teenagers after they left a church meeting.

-State psychiatrists and other medical professionals have diagnosed Ferguson as a paranoid schizophrenic with a long history of mental illness, according to his defense team.
+State psychiatrists and other medical professionals have diagnosed Ferguson as a paranoid schizophrenic with a long history of mental illness, according to his defence team.

 Defense attorney Christopher Handman has said Ferguson considers himself the "Prince of God" and does not understand the death penalty and why it had been imposed.